 (d) An action for appointment of a receiver or conservator for the defendant or the defendant's assets.

-(3)(a) Any fine and costs imposed under this section shall be in addition to all other penalties imposed by the laws of this state and shall be collected by the director and remitted to the State Treasurer.
-Costs shall be credited to the Securities Act Cash Fund, and fines shall be credited to the permanent school fund.
+(3)(a) The fines and costs shall be in addition to all other penalties imposed by the laws of this state.
+The director shall collect the fines and costs and remit them to the State Treasurer.
+The State Treasurer shall credit the costs to the Securities Act Cash Fund and distribute the fines in accordance with Article VII, section 5, of the Constitution of Nebraska.

 (b) If a person fails to pay the administrative fine or investigation costs referred to in this section, a lien in the amount of such fine and costs may be imposed upon all assets and property of such person in this state and may be recovered by suit by the director.
 Failure of the person to pay such fine and costs shall constitute a separate violation of the code.